 If BiggerBidder™ approves your Application, BiggerBidder™ will set up your specific account (“Account”) and send a confirmation e-mail to the e-mail address that you provided at the time of registration.
 The confirmation e-mail will contain the following information: (i) your user name; and (ii) your password.
 You can access your Account at the Site using your user name and password, and then change your password and user name at your discretion.
 You are responsible for maintaining the confidentiality of your Account, user name and password and for restricting access to your computer.
 You agree to accept responsibility for all activities that occur through use of your Account, user name and password including, without limitation, any and all charges incurred through use of same.

+Only one account per person will be allowed.
+If a person attempts to open more than one account, all accounts belonging to that person may be terminated without notice at our sole and absolute discretion and all bids forfeited.

 5. Rejection/Termination.
 BiggerBidder™ may reject your Application and/or terminate your Membership at any time and for any reason, in our sole discretion.
 Such reasons may include, without limitation: (a) where BiggerBidder™ believes that you are in any way in breach of the Agreement; and (b) where BiggerBidder™ believes that you are, at any time, conducting any unauthorized commercial activity by and through your Membership.